Woutitit/woutitit.github.io/analysis/documents/small-analysis.md

 - https://www.youtube.com/watch?v=TImbY9x-Eeg
 - https://www.youtube.com/watch?v=77SSvm5_JQc (piano and also has MIDI download!)

+## Todo
+- Also a "master class" in how to if you have weird different sections how to still make it cohesive and return to main theme

 ### Tropes and takeaways
 - Cadences are always dom/chord, pre-dom chord
 - Build interest with making next 4 bars harmonic rhythm double fast every 2 bars, fast resolving cadence.